Of Death and Time and Myth

 Death had his shroud; he didn’t bother to tell her he would not make it back to save himself.
 He leaned on his staff, his sight failed, his heart failing; he would not be alive when the moon rose.

 A tear rolled down his face, but what or who it was for, he didn't exactly know.

 He’d answered her question now: Time could be killed or saved, redeemed or spent.

 She found that she had a choice to make, and with her heart quailing inside her, she made it.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, The StorySmithWrite a Review